US gives hope to previously denied asylum seekers in camp

 MEXICO CITY (AP) - In a camp at the U.S.-Mexico border, some asylum seekers were told by officials that the U.S. government may reopen their cases and they would eventually be able to enter the U.S. to wait out the asylum process.

-The new opening for people previously denied came as Mexican authorities worked to close the improvised camp along the banks of the Rio Grande that has housed thousands of asylum seekers over the more than two years it existed.
+The new opening for people previously denied came as Mexican authorities worked to close the improvised camp along the banks of the Rio Grande, across the border from Brownsville, Texas, that has housed thousands of asylum seekers over the more than two years it existed.

-Late Friday night, an official with Mexico’s Foreign Affairs Ministry said via Twitter that the last asylum seekers with active cases from the camp had been processed and the camp was closed.
+Late Friday night, an official with Mexico‘s Foreign Affairs Ministry said via Twitter that the last asylum seekers with active cases from the camp had been processed and the camp was closed.
 Others with closed asylum cases who were told their cases could be reopened were urged to move to a shelter.
-But some still remained in the camp Saturday.
+But about 50 still remained in the camp Saturday.

 The U.S. Department of Homeland Security did not respond to requests for comment Friday and Saturday.